By: Mark Edwards

 How to design a sustainable laboratory

 A typical laboratory uses five to ten times as much energy and water per square foot as a typical office building.
-This in mainly due to the ventilation, containment, and exhaust devices, energy-consuming equipment generating heat, 24-hour access (sometimes), fail-safe backup systems and emergency power supply.
+This is mainly due to the ventilation, containment, and exhaust devices, energy-consuming equipment generating heat, 24-hour access (sometimes), fail-safe backup systems and emergency power supply.

 All of the above are indispensable components in a laboratory, but there are some things you can do to improve the sustainability of a laboratory.